 If you do not do regular foot massages or do not know how to do them, you will have to learn because they are one of the most efficient plantar fasciitis remedies.
 Periodic and gentle massages on the feet will help reduce the inflammation and provide some relief from the pain, but you have to do it well to ensure that you do not make the problem worse.

 The massage will help to improve the flow of blood around the plantar fascia and to release some of the stress on your foot which is what will give you the relief.
-To do it correctly you should use your fingers to press your foot on the heel and lower part with warm coconut or olive oil.
+To do it correctly you should use your fingers to press your foot on the heel and lower part with warm essential oils for plantar fasciitis.
 You should do the massage a few times during the day and just before you go to bed.
 It is also plausible to press the foot with an electric massager if you have one.

 2. The Epsom Salt Soak

 Anyone with plantar fascia and other common foot problem should always have some Epsom salt around because it can provide a lot of relief by helping to ease the pain.
 Epsom salt is one of the best home remedies for plantar fasciitis, and it is also very easy to use it for your foot problem.
 For quick relief, you should add a few tablespoons to a tub of warm water.
 You should then soak your feet in the mixture for at least ten minutes and do it twice or even more every day.

 After the ten or fifteen minutes of soaking your feet, you should dry them and then press the problematical area for a few minutes to release some of the pressure.
 The crystals in the salt are very useful for soothing the plantar fascia, and there is enough scientific evidence to show that they also help the connective tissues and muscles heal faster.